ejordangottlieb/pyswmap/README.md

 This is a IETF Softwires Working Group MAP (MAP-E and MAP-T) Python 3 module.
 It currently contains two classes:

 - MapCalc: This class provides a set of medthods and attributes derived from the definition of a Base Mapping Rule(BMR).
-- DmrCalc: This class provides a set of methods and attributes in support of a MAP-T Defualt Mapping Rule (DMR)
+- DmrCalc: This class provides a set of methods and attributes in support of a MAP-T Defualt Mapping Rule (DMR).

 ## Using the MapCalc Class ##